 The READ Center is a community-based nonprofit organization providing classroom instruction, one-to-one tutoring, financial literacy, and health literacy to students who need to improve their literacy skills.
 Literacy is essential if we are to eradicate poverty, improve housing opportunities, stabilize families and communities, and create sustainable employment.
 Without literacy skills-- the abilities to read, write, do math, solve problems, and access and use technology-- today's adults struggle to take part in the world around them and fail to reach their full potential as parents, community members, and employees.
-Illiteracy is the largest solvable disability in Richmond and across America; it is the issue of our time.
+Low literacy is the issue of our time.
 The READ Center believes everyone needs and deserves a literate life.

 Digital Literacy Services

 READ is currently developing content to better address digital literacy within our existing work.
 To address both the current and long term needs of our students, we have invested in a new Distance Learning Coordinator position.
 This position will focus on addressing students’ barriers to distance learning (lack of skill, access to reliable internet, and personal computers) and identify and develop content for READ students to create remote classrooms that meet our student’s complex and varied needs.
 They will also create pre-instruction programming targeted at developing students’ skills in using cell phones, text, emails, etc. prior to being placed in a READ classroom or tutoring pair.
 This pre-instruction digital training will ensure that students are equipped with the necessary skills to fully participate in READ programming.

 Adult Literacy Tutor Training